 There is a wall between us and some of the people we meet.
-It is as though for years, terrible things have befallen them in quick succession, freezing them in defensive positions they will never relinquish.
+It is as though for years, terrible things have befallen them in succession, freezing them in defensive positions they will never relinquish.
 We sit across from these people attempting to communicate.
 Social niceties alternate with barbed observations about the world around us, the world that cannot be trusted or enjoyed, even by the luckiest people who have ever lived there.

 Yelling Athens Man Charged With Public Intoxication